 Eat Here Now, at its core, is a manifesto.
 This manifesto—centered around the age old practice of harvesting, preparing, and consuming nature’s wild larder—is one of living in close connection to our place in the world.
 Through food, drink, and medicine, wild plants (and organisms) offer some of the most nutritious, flavorful, and cost-effective (read: FREE) goodies available.
-In the day and age of an industrial food & agriculture system, a systemically faltered gastronomy, and a paramount lack of ecological literacy, we at Eat Here Now tread a different path around all of this. & That path follows wild foods.
+In the day and age of an industrial food & agriculture system, a modern diets, and widespread lack of ecological literacy, we at Eat Here Now tread a different path around all of this. & That path follows wild foods.

 How Eat Here Now Works

-Eat Here Now offers classes, foraging courses, and write & share articles on wild plants and foraging, and recipes on how to make wild foods into amazing food, libations, and simple medicinal preparations.
+Eat Here Now offers classes, foraging courses, and writes & share articles on wild plants and foraging, and recipes on how to make wild foods into amazing food, libations, and simple medicinal preparations.

 What is “Wild Food”?